JZT3/RustPractice/README.md

 - Hosting code snippets, exercises, and projects that illustrate fundamental concepts and advanced features of Rust.

-- Serving as a personal reference and potentially aiding others who are also movign from C/C++ into Rust programming.
+- Serving as a personal reference and potentially aiding others who are also moving from C/C++ into Rust programming.